 With your computer back on you open the file.
 It crashed in the middle of saving and now the file is corrupt.
 Wonderful.

+I think clients are one of the bigger reasons why graphic design is a stressful career.
 Clients can stress you out for a number of reasons; some so absurd they’re impossible to prepare for.
 Sometimes it’s that they don’t like your work, they’re unhappy with the bill, or maybe they want you to work for free.
 I’ve had clients demand endless design revisions based on suggestions from every single member of their family.
 There have been other clients who were unhappy with everything given to them, and others who were only happy with a design when they were standing behind my desk dictating what to do.

 In Summary, Graphic Design is a Stressful Career